itsdfish/ABMPredictionMarkets.jl/docs/src/arbitrage_example.md

-# Custom Example
+# Arbitrage Example

-The purpose of this tutorial is to demonstrate how to create an agent with custom behavior.
+The purpose of this tutorial is to demonstrate how to simulate arbitrage in a set of prediction markets.
 The example below consists of two agent types:

 1. `subadditive agent`: an agent whose beliefs about a set of prediction markets are subadditive (i.e., exceeds 1), and thus violate probability theory.
 2. `arbitrage agent`: an agent who exploits subadditive markets by purchasing *no shares* in each market.